-Much like a blueprint to benchmark against future progress or risks that might derail the project’s initial scope – which is what usually happens in project management.
+It is much like a blueprint to benchmark against future progress or risks that might derail the project’s initial scope – which usually happens in project management.

-So how do you develop a project schedule that is simple enough to be understood by all stakeholders, yet detailed at the same time to be followed by those who execute it?
+So, how do you develop a project schedule that is simple enough to be understood by all stakeholders yet detailed enough to be followed by those who execute it?

-Let’s check the theory first, and in the second part we’ll have a look at a practical example.
+Let’s check the theory first, and in the second part, we’ll look at a practical example.

 Project schedule steps

 While defining activities, sequences, resources, and activity timelines are viewed by the PMBOK as individual processes with inputs, tools, and output.
-This only applies to complex and long-term projects where unsupervised changes can turn into hairy problems overnight.
+This only applies to complex, long-term projects where unsupervised changes can become hairy problems overnight.

 For simpler ones, you’re better off with a single, holistic process like in the infographic below:

-Let’s see what each individual step is all about.
+Let’s see what each step is all about.

 1. Define the Work Breakdown Structure (WBS)

 The work breakdown structure (WBS) is the foundation of every project schedule.
-It implies breaking down the work to be done into smaller chunks that are easier to track and manage.
+It implies breaking down the work into smaller chunks that are easier to track and manage.

-This builds control points throughout the whole project, so project managers know what deliverables to focus on, while clients have a clear picture in terms of what to expect in return for their money.
+This builds control points throughout the project, so project managers know what deliverables to focus on, while clients have a clear picture of what to expect in return for their money.

 Work packages represent the smallest unit of work within a WBS.
-They are related to each other and contribute together to the actual completion of a deliverable.
+They are related to each other and contribute together to complete a deliverable.
 Like “building the foundation” is for the erection of a house.

-Activities, which are further down the road, spell out the effort it takes to complete a work package.
-By default, each one should come with a description to define the scope of work, as well as additional attributes – like the resources assigned, duration, costs, and dependencies – which will be later specified in the project schedule.
-So stick with the task description for now.
+Further down the road, activities spell out the effort it takes to complete a work package.
+By default, each one should come with a description to define the scope of work and additional attributes – like the resources assigned, duration, costs, and dependencies – which will be later specified in the project schedule.
+So, stick with the task description for now.

-Milestones, unlike activities, don’t have a duration yet remain on the same level with them.
-They represent a major event during the project life cycle that can either be mandatory, say the approval of a storyboard imposed by the client, or optional, like a testing phase before a feature deployment that you’ve figured is a good practice.
+Milestones, unlike activities, don’t have a duration yet remain on the same level as them.
+They represent a significant event during the project life cycle that can either be mandatory, say the approval of a storyboard imposed by the client, or optional, like a testing phase before a feature deployment that you’ve figured is a good practice.